tahoma2d/tahoma2d_docs/source/installing_tahoma2D.rst

-.. _installing_tahoma:
+.. _installing_tahoma2D:

-Installing Tahoma
+Installing Tahoma2D
 ====================

-.. _downloading_tahoma:
+.. _downloading_tahoma2D:

-Downloading Tahoma
+Downloading Tahoma2D
 ---------------------
-You can download the appropriate version of Tahoma for your operating system from the `Download page <https://tahoma2d.org/download>`_ in the official Tahoma web site.
+You can download the appropriate version of Tahoma2D for your operating system from the `Download page <https://tahoma2d.org/download>`_ in the official Tahoma2D web site.
 Choose either the Windows or macOS version to start downloading the application.

 .. note:: All other builds apart from the ones downloaded from the official web site ARE NOT officially supported.